affinidi/reference-app-affinidi-vault/samples/affinidi-nextjs-nextauthjs/docs/pat.md

   affinidi start
   ```

-2. Once logged in successfully, create token by running below command
+2. Once logged in successfully, create a token by running below command

     ```sh
-    affinidi token create-token -n MyAppVerificationKey -w -p my-secret-passphrase
+    affinidi token create-token -n MyTokenName -w -p my-secret-passphrase
     ```

-`MyAppVerificationKey` : Replace with your own Name of the Personal Access Token, at least 8 chars long
+`MyTokenName` : Replace with a name for your Personal Access Token, at least 8 chars long

-`my-secret-passphrase` : Replace with your own Passphrase for generation of private public key pair
+`my-secret-passphrase` : Replace with your own passphrase for the generation of the private public key pair

 Sample response: